lucasderraugh/vagrant-opam/README.md

 ## Building the VM image ##

+Follow these instructions if you want to reconfigure or rebuild the VM

-1. vagrant up
+1. vagrant up.

-   - note: for some reason I don't understand, this fails.
+	note: for some reason I don't understand, this fails.
 I have to then do

 		$ vagrant ssh
 		$ sudo /usr/share/debconf/fix_db.pl
 		$ logout
 		$ vagrant provision

 	it seems to work the second time around...

 2. vagrant halt
 3. run Virtual Box